-Franklin Pierce University women’s golf freshman Christine Songcuan (Lancaster, Calif.) has been chosen as the Northeast-10 Conference Women’s Golf Rookie of the Week it was announced Wednesday afternoon by the conference offices.
-It is the second straight week and fourth time this season Songcuan has netted top rookie honors.
+Franklin Pierce University women’s golf freshman Jinnapat Rittawee (Kanchanaburi, Thailand) has been named the Northeast-10 Conference women’s golf player and rookie of the week the league offices announced Wednesday afternoon.
+It is the second time this season she has taken home both women’s golf weekly honors.

 Traveling to college is a stressful and exciting time for young adults, especially as a collegiate athlete.
 However, the situation is even more stressful when you are leaving your home country to do so.
 Franklin Pierce University has many international student-athletes who come from all over the world to attend school.
 Why?
 For the love of the sport.

 RINDGE, N.H.
 (November 14, 2019) -- Last Friday, the Franklin Pierce University Department of Athletics formally honored its 2019 Hall of Fame Class, in a formal ceremony in Spagnuolo Hall.